dipu-ray/Phitron-B7/Introduction to C++ for DSA/Week 01-Introduction to C++/Module 01-Basic C++/README.md

 - Program: `input.cpp`
 - How to take a input from user in C++.
 - You can add header file `using namespace std`.
 Then you can not repeat writing `std::` in C++.
+- Find out the ASCII value in C++.
+- Using Typecasting in C++ for ASCII value find out.